capeprivacy/tf-trusted/README.md

 You should now see output!

-### Running on Intel SGX Device.
+### Running on an Intel SGX Device.

+Next, we will run TF Trusted on an Intel SGX Device.
+This runs the program with encryption so that no one can learn about what the device is computing.
+It also allows a third party to remotely attest to the identity of the enclave.

+When building enclave programs it's important to run them on an actual enclave or you might not detect performance issues or other bugs.

-If running on a machine with a SGX Device you run the following to install the needed dependencies.
+When running on a machine with an Intel SGX device there are some extra dependencies that need to be installed.

 #### Install Intel SGX driver, SDK and PSW.